Kamenice (Jihlava District): Geography

 Kamenice is located about 14 km east of Jihlava.
 It lies in the Křižanov Highlands.
 The highest point is the hill Bílá hora at 659 m above sea level.
 The Kamenička Stream flows through the market town.
 The Šlapanka River originates in the northern part of the municipal territory.

 History

 The first written mention of Kamenice is from 1358.
 From 1492 to 1556, it was a property of the Pernštejn family.
 In 1556, Kamenice was referred to as a market town for the first time.
 In 1574, a large fire destroyed almost all of Kamenice, and all representative buildings had to be rebuilt.

 Transport

-The D1 motorway passes through the northern part of the municipal territory.
+The D1 motorway runs through the northern part of the municipal territory.